Alexandre Dupuis

 Alexandre Dupuis (born March 23, 1990) is a Canadian former professional football fullback who played in the Canadian Football League (CFL) for the Toronto Argonauts, Edmonton Eskimos, and Saskatchewan Roughriders.

-College career
+University career

 Dupuis played CIS football for the Montreal Carabins from 2010 to 2013.

 Professional career

 Toronto Argonauts

 Dupuis was drafted by the Toronto Argonauts with the 36th pick in the 2014 CFL draft.
 He played in 50 regular season games over three years for the Argonauts where he had 20 catches for 213 yards and nine special teams tackles.
 He became a free agent upon the expiry of his rookie contract on February 14, 2017.

 Edmonton Eskimos

 On February 15, 2017, Dupuis signed with the Edmonton Eskimos.
 He played in 25 games over two seasons with the team where he had four receptions for 42 yards and five special teams tackles.
 He was released on June 3, 2019, and did not play during the 2019 season.
 He was also unsigned in 2020 as the 2020 CFL season was cancelled.
 Dupuis was re-signed by Edmonton to a one-year contract on February 4, 2021, but was later released on June 28, 2021.